davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls.html.markdown

 This resource manages the MTLS configuration of an existing Private or Shield Heroku Postgres database (version 10 or above).
 Essentially, this resource provisions and deprovisions MTLS for a target database.

+### Initial Certificate
+Upon successful MTLS provisioning, Heroku provisions a certificate ready for use by clients.
+This initial certificate ID is exposed through the `initial_certificate_id` attribute.
+Users could then do either of the following:
+1. Use the data source `herokux_postgres_mtls_certificate` to retrieve the details of this certificate.
+1. Import this certificate using the resource `herokux_postgres_mtls_certificate`.
+Once resource import is done, this certificate can now be managed via Terraform.

 ### Resource Timeouts
 During creation and deletion, this resource checks the status of the MTLS provisioning or deprovisioning.
 Both checks' default timeout is 10 minutes, which can be customized